-In his role of 'senior independent director', Michele Muscillo meets with the other non-executive Directors to review the Executive Chairman's performance (refer to Recommendation 2.5 for the role of the 'senior independent director').
-The Executive Chairman's performance was reviewed by the non-executive Directors during the reporting period.
-There is no formal process for evaluating the performance of individual non-executive Directors, however should an issue be identified with the performance of a particular Director, the matter is discussed with the Director at the time.
+In his role as 'senior independent Director', Mr Michele Muscillo meets with the other Non-executive Directors to review the Executive Chairman's performance (refer to Recommendation 2.5 for the role of the 'senior independent Director').
+The Executive Chairman's performance was reviewed by the Non-executive Directors during the reporting period.
+There is no formal process for evaluating the performance of individual Non-executive Directors, however should an issue be identified with the performance of a particular Director, the matter is discussed with the Director at the time.

-Whilst the recommendation is not strictly followed, the Directors consider that at the date of this report the current evaluation process of Company directors is appropriate and effective.
+Whilst the recommendation is not strictly followed, the Directors consider that at the date of this report the current evaluation process of Company Directors is appropriate and effective.

-- have and disclose a process for periodically evaluating the performance of its senior executives; and - disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.

 The Board sets a range of goals and specific, measurable targets at the start of the performance year for each senior executive, including the Executive Chairman.
-The Board undertook a performance evaluation of each senior executive during the 2020 financial year and performance was assessed against the goals and targets that were set at the start of the performance year.
+The Board undertook a performance evaluation of each senior executive during the 2021 financial year and performance was assessed against the goals and targets that were set at the start of the performance year.

-PRINCIPLE 2 - STRUCTURE THE BOARD TO ADD VALUE
+PRINCIPLE 2 - STRUCTURE THE BOARD BE EFFECTIVE AND ADD VALUE

-Recommendation 2.1: The Board should establish a nomination committee which:

-- has at least three members;

-- · consists of a majority of independent directors; and

-- · is chaired by an independent director.

-- the charter of the committee;

-- the members of the committee; and

-- as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.
+- (a) have a nomination committee which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director. and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings. - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.